Cachi1997/learning-login-and-registration/README.md

 npm run dev
 ```

 - Done!
-You now can save your links.
+Now you can save your favourite links.
 Enjoy!